PolyhedraTech/m-n-CAk-examples/README.txt

-# Wildfire Simulation Project
+# m:n-CAk Cellular Automaton Demonstration

-## Overview
+## Project Overview
-This project simulates the spread of a wildfire using a cellular automaton model based on m:n-CAk.
-The simulation takes into account various factors such as vegetation type, humidity levels, and wind conditions to model the propagation of the fire over a landscape.
-The output of the simulation is a video that visually represents the spread of the wildfire over time, providing insights into how different conditions affect the fire's behavior.
+This project demonstrates the capabilities of the m:n-CAk cellular automaton over both continuous and discrete spaces.
+The main goal is not to model a realistic wildfire, but to showcase how the m:n-CAk automaton can be applied to different spatial representations and how its behavior is consistent across these domains.
+The simulation uses synthetic layers (vegetation, humidity, wind, fire) to illustrate the automaton's flexibility and power.

 ## Files in the Project